robertherdzik/Language/README.md

 - [x] fix crash related with 'nil' occurrence in 'sheet'
 - [] code cleanup (e.g. add access modifiers for methods)
 - [] display number of answered correctly and incorrectly words
+- [] store wrong answers in separate file, in that way we will extract words on which we need to focus :)